-To demonstrate the use of software registers to control the FPGA from a computer, we will add a registers so that the counter in our design can be started, stopped, and reset from software.
+To demonstrate the use of software registers to control the FPGA from a computer, we will add registers so that the counter in our design can be started, stopped, and reset from software.
 We will also add a register so that we can monitor the counter's current value too.
+By the end of this section you will create a system that looks like this:

-By the end of this section, you will create a system that looks like this:
+We need two software registers:

-We need two software registers.
-One to control the counter, and a second one to read its current value.
-From the CASPER XPS System Blockset library, drag two Software Registers onto your design.
+- 1. To control the counter, and - 2.
+To read its current value.

-SW_reg_select2.p
+From the CASPER XPS System Blockset library, drag two software registers into your design.